jklemke/svelte-rollup/README.md

 `npm run sirv` runs the sirv web server at localhost:5000/index.html, and reloads the browser app when new compiled code appears in /public

+### TODO for Docker
+solve the problem of creating volume, running rollup watch and sirv, and exposing port 5000.
+Do we need docker-compose? perhaps nginx?